benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The username to use for the authentication method.

 Placeholders MUST be replaced before using the actual value.
-See next {{placeholders}} Placeholders.
+See next {{placeholders}} _Placeholders_.

 ## Placeholders {#placeholders}